TolikPylypchuk/SharpHook/docs/articles/native.md

 `EventType` defines three more types, but they are used only when simulating events.

-`UioHookEvent` also contains the `Time` and `Mask` fields. `Time` is the event's UNIX timestamp. `Mask` contains the state of keyboard modifiers and the mouse state at the time of the event.
+`UioHookEvent` also contains the `Time` field which is the event's UNIX timestamp.

+`UioHookEvent` also contains the `Mask` field which contains the state of keyboard modifiers and the mouse state at the time of the event.
+Note that when running a keyboard-only global hook, `Mask` will not contain any mouse state;
+conversely, when running a mouse-only global hook, `Mask` will not contain the state of keyboard modifiers.

 Lastly, `UioHookEvent` contains the `Reserved` field which is contains various bit flags.
 Currently two flags are
 supported: